MiracleFeet India is an independently registered non-profit working to eliminate clubfoot disability throughout the country.

 In India, approximately 33,000 children are born with clubfoot every year.
 However, only 13% have access to treatment.
 With a yearly backlog of 28,000 untreated children, most born with clubfoot are at the risk of living with this disability for life.
 Miraclefeet India aims to reach at least 70% of all children born with the condition within the next five years.

-MiracleFeet India is currently implementing programs in seven states of India- Uttar Pradesh, Himachal Pradesh, Mizoram, Nagaland, Tripura, Madhya Pradesh and Maharashtra.
+MiracleFeet India is currently implementing programs in seven states of India- Uttar Pradesh, Himachal Pradesh, Mizoram, Nagaland, Tripura, Haryana, Madhya Pradesh and Maharashtra.

 MiracleFeet India works in partnership with the government and select charitable/trust hospitals.